Environment Always Changes

 But package this information into demonstrative, real-life examples – real or fictional – that connect together into a narrative.

 Position yourself as a harbinger of improvements, making people’s lives easier and safer, rather than the “guy making/change another rule.”
 Show employees the value as it relates to them.
 Too often, line employees see change as beneficial to "management" but see no direct relationship to their position.

 #2 Changes Should Be a Pilatus, NOT an Airbus

-Small changes in aviation safety programs should be easy changes.
+Small changes in aviation SMS should be easy changes.
 For more than one reason: